Real Estate in Costa Rica

 If you have not spent a lot of time in Costa Rica, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Costa Rica can be a great investment.
 It can provide you with a steady source of income through renting or reselling, while at the same time providing you with a beautiful tropical paradise to call your own.
 Renting, on the other hand, gives you the flexibility to move after a few months or years without having to worry about reselling or waiting for the real estate market to improve.
 Ultimately, it all depends on what your individual needs and preferences are.
 If you want the security of owning a home, then purchasing may be the best option for you.
-However, if you prefer the freedom to move around, then renting might be a better solution," explained one person living in Costa Rica.
+However, if you prefer the freedom to move around, then renting might be a better solution," explained one foreigner living in Costa Rica.

 What do I need to know when buying property in Costa Rica?